 [Section 5V inserted by No. 58 of 2003 s.
 8.]

 5W.
-Principles concerning resources, responsibilities etc. of a public body or officer
+Principles concerning resources, responsibilities etc. of public body or officer

 The following principles apply in determining whether a public body or officer has a duty of care or has breached a duty of care in proceedings in relation to a claim to which this Part applies —